GuocunWang/RUE-Net/README.md

 # RUE-Net: Advancing Underwater Vision with Live Image Enhancement
 Implementation of the paper *[RUE-Net: Advancing Underwater Vision with Live Image Enhancement](https://ieeexplore.ieee.org/abstract/document/10537222)*

+## Introduction
+In this paper, we put forward a real-time underwater image enhancement network (RUE-Net).
+Compared to previous advanced models using single branch structure or traditional U-shaped networks, it consists of parallel Receptive Field Enhancement (RFE) Module and Fine Grain Detail (FGD) Module, which perform parallel modeling and fusion of image information at global and local scales.

 ## The model structure diagram of RUE-Net
 ![RUE_Net2 drawio](https://github.com/GuocunWang/RUE-Net/assets/103011611/11973434-ef72-449b-a09a-dc71b4b7cc6c)